chronograph-pe/lambda-OCRmyPDF/README.md

 ### Create the Function

 - Go to S3 and upload the downloaded zip file to an S3 bucket of your choosing.
-Copy and paste the url of the file for later.
+Keep track of the url of the file for later.
 - Access the AWS Lambda dashboard and click on Create Function.
 - Ensure `Author from scratch` is selected
 - Name your function as you please.